 A proper white man adopts two street-wise black boys.
 Hilarity Ensues.Diff'rent Strokes (1978-86) made a star of Gary Coleman as Arnold Jackson, the younger of the two boys.
 Todd Bridges was his older brother Willis and Conrad Bain was the proper white man, Mr. Drummond.
 As one of NBC's few late-'70s hits, it quickly launched a spinoff in The Facts of Life the following year.
 First Lady Nancy Reagan made a guest appearance in a Very Special Episode about drug abuse, and ABC's Webster was a Follow the Leader rival.
 Ironically, Diff'rent Strokes itself actually moved to ABC when it got canceled by NBC.
-The theme was co-written and performed by Alan Thicke.Unfortunately, this show is best remembered now both for its special episodes and the unhappy fates of its three leading kid actors (Coleman, Bridges, and Dana Plato, who played Mr. Drummond's daughter); it's such stories that the Former Child Star trope is built upon.
+The theme was co-written and performed by Alan Thicke.Unfortunately, this show is best remembered now both for its special episodes and the unhappy fates of its three leading kid actors (Coleman, Bridges, and Dana Plato, who played Mr. Drummond's daughter).
+As of the current time, Bridges is the last surviving child star from the series among the original threesome (Dan Cooksey joined later, and has avoided the fates of his older co-stars), but it's such stories that the Former Child Star trope is built upon.
 Coleman's is parodied in the musical Avenue Q.

 And then there was the child molester who ran the bike shop, and convinced Arnold and his friend to come back into his house for ice cream and shirtless wrestling.

 Cross Over: Several crossovers have ocurred during the series' run.
 Including three that involved the McLean Stevenson sitcom Hello, Larry and a handful involving spinoff The Facts of Life.
 Characters from Diff'rent Strokes have also crossed over onto Silver Spoons.